in the woods – tree photography

 A familiar photographic device is an image of a solitary tree.
 So why do we love woods and trees?
 We humans enjoy the stories and fables about trees and looking at trees and even like hugging trees.
 However, tree photography is popular (and a bit of a cliche) but they’re a simple and satisfying subject, waiting to be photographed, so why not make that image?

-The bare branches of trees in winter give extra drama to a photograph.
-Add some early morning mist or November fog to a wood and you have an atmospheric image.
+The bare branches of trees in winter add drama to a photograph.
+Add some early morning mist or November fog to a wood and make an atmospheric image.
 I enjoy the dramatic gloom of a tree on a murky winter’s day.
-The trees in these photos This means they grow as small, spindly windswept trees that hang onto the bare soil as best they can.
+The trees in these photos mainly grow in shallow soil on limestone.
+They grow as small, spindly windswept trees, hanging onto the thin soil as best they can.

-My trees are trees that live in rural areas in managed woods or in wild countryside, they are not urban trees.
-They grow on the coast and in high level, exposed areas.
-Many are small and fragile having survived the felling of large commercial pine forests.
-Others stand alone in the middle of common land grazed by sheep and cows.
-Most of my woodland and tree images are made in Cumbria in north west England or in the Highlands of Scotland.
+My favourite trees in rural areas of Cumbria and Scotland live in managed woods and wild countryside.
+Wild trees that grow on the coast and in high level, exposed areas.
+Some small and fragile trees, survive the felling of large commercial pine forests, while others stand alone in the middle of common land, grazed by sheep and cows.

-Why capture trees in black and white?
-I think this is because the grandeur of trees depends upon there size and shape more than their colour.
-I think they are more mysterious displayed this way.
-When you walk deep into a wood, most of the colour drains way and you are left with the stark shapes of the surrounding trees.
+Capturing trees in black and white emphasizes the grandeur of trees.
+Images rely upon size and shape more than colour.
+I enjoy displaying the mystery of trees this way.
+Walking deep into a wood and you most of the colour drains way, leaving nothing but the stark shapes of the surrounding trees.

-There are an estimated one hundred thousand species of tree in the world and it is thought there could be as many as three trillion individual trees.
-This provides photographers with plenty of subject matter, but I Suspect I’m unlikely to photograph them all.
+An estimated one hundred thousand species of tree live on our planet.
+Possibly are as many as three trillion individual trees.
+This provides photographers with plenty of subject matter, but I suspect I’m unlikely to photograph them all.